Once called Nantucket fever, this nasty tick-borne illness is on the rise

 LeBlanc lives in New Hampshire, where ticks are common.
 She would feel better for a few weeks, but then her symptoms would return.
 She had headaches and fatigue.
 LeBlanc had her spleen removed in her 20s after an infection and her immune system was compromised from a prior illness which put her at high risk.

-“These patients can have many relapses, lasting months or sometimes even years,” explains Dr. Peter Krause, an infectious disease physician and babesiosis expert.
-A small percentage die.
+“These patients can have many relapses, lasting months or sometimes even years,” explains Dr. Peter Krause, an infectious disease physician and babesiosis expert at the Yale School of Public health.
+And a small percentage die.

 A small case study published last month provides some initial evidence that tafenoquine is beneficial for these patients.
 The study included five people including LeBlanc, 72.